 DO Send only one or two people to the counter.

 Divide and conquer.
 Send one adult and an older child to get the food, and have another adult find a table with the younger kids.
-They can also grab condiments while they wait for the food.
-Keep in mind that some Disney quick service restaurants won’t allow people to sit down until they have their food.
+Important note: not all quick-service restaurants will allow you to save tables during busy times.
+Your family can also grab condiments while they wait for the food.

 DON’T decide what to eat while in line.